42-AI/42ai_autonomous_cars/get_data/README.md

 How does it works:
 - Each picture saved in S3 can have one or more associated labels in ES (for instance a same picture can have a label with 5 directions and another label with 3 directions.
-Hence the number of element dans S3 is less or equal to the nb of element in ES
+Hence the number of element dans S3 is less or equal to the nb of element in ES.
+- Each picture in S3 has a unique id called `img_id` which is the timestamp of the picture (eg: 20201231T15-45-55-123456)
-- Labels stored in ES contains a "img_id" field with the id of the picture.
-This id shall be unique.
+- Labels stored in ES contains a "img_id" field with the id of the picture it refers to.
-- Labels stored in ES contains a "label_fingerprint" field which is a hash of the following fields: "img_id", "label_direction", "label_speed", "nb_dir", "nb_speed".
-This hash shall be unique.
-If two labels have the same hash, they are considered duplicate and indexation will be refused.
+- Each labels stored in ES has a unique id called `label_fingerprint`.
+This id is a hash of the following fields: `["img_id", "label_direction", "label_speed", "nb_dir", "nb_speed"]`.
+This `label_fingerprint` shall be unique.
+If two labels have exactly the same value on those 5 fields, they will have the same hash, and hence, they will be considered duplicate and indexation will be refused.
 - When searching and downloading pictures, only the missing picture on the local drive are downloaded and a "labels.json" file is created and contains all the labels of the pictures matching the search (including picture already on local drive and not downloaded)
-- This "labels.json" file contains several pictures' label in the following format:
+- This "labels.json" file contains several pictures' label in a dictionary where the key is the img_id.
+For example:
   ```
   {
-    "img_id_1": {...},
+    "20201231T15-45-55-123456": {...},
-    "img_id_2": {...},
+    "20201231T15-45-56-456789": {...},
     ...
   }
   ```
+  The key is the `img_id` and the value is the label associated to this picture.
+If the search returns several labels for a same `img_id`, only one label will be kept and a message is printed to warn the user.
 - This "labels.json" file is 'disposable'.
 Every time one wants to train a model, he shall request the ES database to get this file listing all the picture required for the training he wished to run.